duke-malaria-collaboratory/DiscovR/_episodes/01-r-getting-started.md

 > help page in the **Help** viewer in the lower right corner of RStudio.
 You can
 > also type `?` followed by the function name in the console.
 >
-> For example, try running `?round`.
+> For example, try running `?round` in the console.
 A help page should pop up with
 > information about what the function is used for and how to use it, as well as
 > useful examples of the function in action.
 As you can see, `round()` has two arguments: the numeric input and the number of digits to round to.